bagellord/USPSA-Stages/21-25 rounds/Cross Your Eyes - 24 rounds - Comstock/readme.md

 Best two on paper, steel must fall to score

-Start position: Standing with both feet on X’s, facing uprange, wrists above respective shoulders.
+Start position: Standing with both feet on Xâ€™s, facing uprange, wrists above respective shoulders.

 Pistol loaded and holstered.
 PCC safety on, buttstock on belt, pointed at orange cone